 - The colour of the fish is olive green on the back and white at the bottom.
 It has silvery sides.
 There are six or seven horizontal stripes on the body.
 The maximum size is 100 cm and weighs about 8 kg.

-- It is also known as milk fish.
-Mostly occurs in Indian Ocean and found in the state of Kerala.
+- It is also known as milkfish.
+Mostly occurs in the Indian Ocean and found in the state of Kerala.

 - The length of this fish is 1.80 m (maximum) with a maximum weight of 14 kg.
 The body is long and compressed.
-It has a small mouth which is toothless.
-Colour of the body is olive green, dark bordered fins and silvery flanks.
+It has a small mouth that is toothless.
+The Colour of the body is olive green, with dark bordered fins, and silvery flanks.